-The Model C is available with an optional Taylor T3000 control set.
+The Model A is available with an optional T3000 control set.
+The T3000 is a digital control panel that has been jointly designed by Magnum Systems and Hardy Instruments.
 The T3000 provides the operator with total monitoring and instrument control.
 The T3000 features the following functions:

 - Weight display

 - Alphanumeric keypad

 - Function keys

 - Enter/Exit keys

 - Arrow keys

-- Infrared (IR) port (not used)

-Figure 4-10.
-T3000 Control Panel
+Figure 4-12.
+Taylor T3000 Control Panel

-The front of the T3000 is equipped with a weight display, an alphanumeric keypad, directional arrow keys, function keys, an Infra Red PDA port (not used), an Enter key, and an Exit key.
+The front of the T3000 is equipped with a weight display, an alphanumeric keypad, directional arrow keys, function keys, an infrared PDA port, an Enter key, and an Exit key.

 The display has one line of large fonts (5.5 alphanumeric characters), and four lines of smaller fonts (20 alphanumeric characters).
 The top line displays the currently selected package weight.
-The remaining four lines are used for monitoring system statuses, historical data, and configuration settings of the Model C.
+The remaining four lines are used for monitoring system statuses, historical data, and configuration settings of the Model A.